-Only holders of record at the close of business on March 31, 2010 will be entitled to vote at the special meeting.
+Only holders of record at the close of business on [ ], 2010 will be entitled to vote at the special meeting.
 Each outstanding share of EyeWonder capital stock is entitled to vote.
-As of the record date, (i) 15,704,602 shares of EyeWonder common stock were outstanding and entitled to vote, (ii) 870,000 shares of EyeWonder Series A preferred stock were outstanding and entitled to vote, and (iii) 5,219,305 shares of EyeWonder Series B preferred stock were outstanding and entitled to one vote at the special meeting, each share of Series A preferred stock is entitled to one vote at the special meeting, each share of Series A preferred stock is entitled to one vote for each share of common stock (including fractions) into which such Series B preferred stock is entitled to one vote for each share of Series B preferred stock is entitled to one vote for each share of Series B preferred stock is entitled to one vote for each share of Series B preferred stock is entitled to one vote for each share of Series B preferred stock is entitled to one vote for each share of series B preferred stock is entitled to one vote for each share of Series B preferred stock is entitled to one vote for each share of series B preferred stock is entitled to one vote for each share of common stock (including fractions) into which such Series B preferred stock is convertible at the special meeting.
+As of the record date, (i) [ ] shares of EyeWonder common stock were outstanding and entitled to vote, (ii) [ ] shares of EyeWonder Series A preferred stock were outstanding and entitled to vote, and (iii) [ ] shares of EyeWonder Series B preferred stock were outstanding and entitled to one vote at the special meeting, each share of Series A preferred stock is entitled to one vote for each share of common stock (including fractions) into which such Series A preferred stock is convertible at the special meeting.